Logo-stateuniv

 Student Financial Aid Details

-Clark College offers more than 50 chartered clubs and student organizations that offer a wide array of social, academic, and cultural opportunities for students.
-A student-run newspaper, The Independent, reports the latest Clark College news.
-Students can join pre-professional or academic groups that include Addiction Counseling Education Students (ACES), The Writer’s Forum, Early Childhood Educators, or the AeroSpacae Club.
+The campus hosts more than 50 chartered clubs and student organizations that offer a wide array of social, academic, and cultural opportunities for students.
+A student-run newspaper, The Independent, reports the latest college news.
+Students can join pre-professional or academic groups that include Addiction Counseling Education Students (ACES), The Writer’s Forum, Early Childhood Educators, or the AeroSpace Club.
 Phoenix magazine features student writing and art.
-There are recreational clubs such as the Bike Club, the Hip Hop Dance Club, or the Clark Manga & Anime Club.
+There are recreational clubs such as the Bike Club, the Hip Hop Dance Club, or the Manga & Anime Club.
 Students can get involved with the Model United Nations or the student government.
-The Clark student body is represented by the Associated Students of Clark College (ASCC).
+The student body is represented by the Associated Students of Clark College (ASCC).
 Phi Theta Kappa is an international honor society that provides students with opportunities for the development of leadership and service.
 Students can also join the Science Consortium and attend fascinating science-related field trips.

 While there are no residence halls on campus, students can visit the Housing Connections website for help with finding affordable, accessible housing that is close to the school.